Archive for the 'Gimp Tutorials' Category

 You may have noticed the eyedropper buttons next to to the Auto button.
 Those are “Black”, “Grey” and “White” selectors.
 Click on one of those, your cursor will change to a eyedropper and then click on the corresponding colour in your image.
 They work pretty well, but can be confused.
 If it all goes wrong, just click the Reset button, or CTRL-z to undo if you’ve clicked OK.

 You can also manipulate the histogram manually.
 Just drag the sliders left and right until your image looks ok.
-You can change the channel with the drop down at the top of the dialog.
+You can change the channel with the drop down at the top of the Levels dialog.
 Changing individual channels does interesting “cross processing” things to an image.

 External links: